blbadger/blbadger.github.io/polynomial-roots.md

 ![roots]({{https://blbadger.github.io}}/newton-method/newton_real_zoom.gif)

 we find a [Cantor set](fractal-geometry.md).
-Not only does this polynomial exhibit multiple values that are slow to find a root, as was the case for $x^3 - 1$, but the locations form a fractal pattern.
+Not only does this polynomial exhibit many values that are slow to find a root, as was the case for $x^3 - 1$, but the locations form a fractal pattern.

 ### Newton's method in the complex plane